 In 2021 alone, the food and drug industries used more than 200,000 pounds of Red Dye #3.
 Nearly 3,000 brand-name food products contain the additive — from Halloween candy and various other fruit-flavored treats to PediaSure’s Grow & Gain Kids’ Ready-to-Drink strawberry shake.

-That’s a problem because there’s a known link between Red 3 and cancer in lab animal tests.
-And in fact, the FDA already banned Red 3 for use in externally applied drugs and cosmetics, all the way back in 1990.
+Red 3 in our food is a problem because there’s a known link between Red 3 and cancer in lab animal tests.

 So why the decades-long delay in getting this toxic chemical out of our food products?
 Lobbying by industry trade groups is a major factor — but we can still win protections for our families against Red Dye #3 by making sure the FDA hears the public’s voice.